uros7251/PyCircuitSolver/README.md

 j1 = IdealCurrentSource('J1', 20, SIPrefix.Mili)
 j2 = IdealCurrentSource('J2', 10, SIPrefix.Mili)
 ```
-Unary operator ~ is overloaded to reverse component's orientation.
-Take a moment to understand why it has been applied to $E_{1}$.
 Then, we model the circuit by specifying all the branches and pass them to ```CircuitSolver```'s constructor:
 ```python
 branches = [
     Branch(1, 4, [j1, r1]),